Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Experimentation and evaluation

 In Section~\ref{sec:fm:fitness}, we introduced \emph{combined fitness} with the goal of preventing the uncontrolled deletion of infrequent activities due to their execution being blocked accidentally.
 In Figure~\ref{fig:comvsrel}, we compare the impact of using combined fitness and of using relative fitness on the number of dead transitions in the discovered models.
 In particular for the two real-life event logs, \texttt{Sepsis} and \texttt{RTFM}, a clear effect is visible: when using combined fitness is it much more likely to discover models which include all or most of the observed activities.
-This observation confirmed by the data in Table~\ref{tab:aliveModelsRuns} where we compare the number of runs that result in models without dead transitions for the runs using combined fitness and the runs using relative fitness. \texttt{Teleclaims} is the only exception to this rule - for this artificial event log the majority of parameter combinations result in models without dead transitions, independently of the fitness metric chosen.
+This observation is confirmed by the data in Table~\ref{tab:aliveModelsRuns} where we compare the number of runs that result in models without dead transitions for the runs using combined fitness and the runs using relative fitness.
+While the trend is clearly visible for the two real-life event logs, for \texttt{Teleclaims} and \texttt{Orders} the majority of parameter combinations result in models without dead transitions, independently of the fitness metric chosen.
 Similar tendencies can be observed for the number of different models without dead transitions; especially for the two real-life logs, most such models are discovered using combined fitness.

 Another interesting aspect can be observed for the \texttt{RTFM} and \texttt{Teleclaims} event logs: models with certain numbers of dead transitions ($1,2,4$ for \texttt{RTFM}, $1$ for \texttt{Teleclaims}) are never discovered.
 This can be explained by groups of transitions which are closely coupled in behavior and (almost) always occur together in the same traces.
 They are removed from the model together once these traces are no longer replayable.
-Examples are the activities \textit{S check if sufficient information is available} and \textit{S register claim} in the \texttt{Teleclaims} log or \textit{Insert Date Appeal to Prefecture} and \textit{Send Appeal to Prefecture} in the \texttt{RTFM} log.